Coco Coir VS Reusable Microgreen Grow Medium for Sunflower Microgreens, will it matter?

 Our Reusable Grow medium is a 316 Grade Stainless Steel Mesh with 1-mm holes.
 Instead of having to constantly re-buy bags or bricks of grow medium like soil or coco coir – you can simply clean off our reusable growing medium, sanitize and then reuse it time and time again, if you take care of it.
 If you are curious about the Reusable Grow Medium (click here) to read our blog where we discuss it in more detail or (click here) to watch our playlist on YouTube where we share videos regarding it.

 The Reusable Grow Medium is made from Stainless Steel, it is a completely inert medium and has absolutely no nutrient contents within the medium it’s self… which means it is the perfect grow medium for us to do nutrient trials with… the only “set-back” or learning curve rather, is that compared to coco coir which is an absorbent medium that holds on to moisture really well – the stainless steel is not an absorbent medium and is dependent on you watering it correctly during both Microgreen germination and in the days leading up to you harvesting the tray of microgreens.
-It’s much easier than you would expect once you learn how to use it and can be quite comparable to coco coir in the ease of use – in fact, check out our “How to grow Basil Microgreens on Reusable grow medium” video to see for yourself, and if you really want to see the process differences between coco coir and the RMGM, your in luck because we also have a “How to grow Basil Microgreens” video where we use coco coir!
+It’s much easier than you would expect once you learn how to use it and can be quite comparable to coco coir in the ease of use – in fact, check out our “How to grow Basil Microgreens on Reusable grow medium” video to see for yourself, and if you really want to see the process differences between coco coir and the RMGM, you’re in luck because we also have a “How to grow Basil Microgreens” video where we use coco coir!

 Now that we have discussed both mediums we can get to the point of this blog, which is a comparison of how the Reusable Microgreen Grow Medium performed against Coco Coir for growing Black Oil Sunflower Microgreens in a situation where we increased our normal seeding density for Sunflower Microgreens by 20%.
 This was a test that we decided would make a great read for anyone who is interested in our findings.